sdaly-ie/desktop_first_approach/README.md

 To make the layout respond to the users enivornment, in this case desktop first setting.

 With the following figurations:
-* Make a section full height
+* Make a section full height red in colour
-* Remove margins and paddings from body and html element# desktop_first_approach
+* Remove margins and paddings from body and html element